Anyone who has had trouble sleeping understands the value of a good night’s rest.

 Although getting high-quality sleep may be easy for some, the reality is very different for others.
 The problem can be compounded when the same medication that is supposed to help you sleep causes many sleepless nights instead.

 If you are having trouble sleeping after discontinuing your sleep medications, you may be suffering from rebound insomnia.
+Our expert sleep therapists have no wait and can talk as soon as today.
+We take insurance in several states and have affordable self-pay options!
+You can learn about by clicking to our home page.

 Several different sleep aids can make it harder to rest in the long term.
 Even natural substances like melatonin may lead to rebound insomnia.
 This condition can also be caused by sleeping medications such as:1